hsavarese/GroupProject/README.md

 ## Week 11/11: Document Processing and Upload(denis)

-Since for the past two weeks ,no one have been able to sent a code so we can import documents to MangpDb , I did it .
-So here are the next steps of the code, read it and tell me or ask me anything.

 ### Objectives
 1. Implement the `ExtractDocument` class to read a document, extract its text, and calculate word frequencies.